KasparEtter/ef1p/pages/email/email.md

 </summary>

 If you care about your privacy, you should allow remote content only from trusted senders.
-Here is how you disable remote content in various clients (where some of them disable remote content by default):
+Here is how you disable remote content in various mail clients (where some of them have remote content disabled by default):
 - [**Gmail**](https://support.google.com/mail/answer/145919):
   All settings > General > Images > Ask before displaying external images
 - [**Yahoo**](https://help.yahoo.com/kb/SLN5043.html):